All Products

 You must ensure the stability of the NGINX Ingress controller because it is a key component of the data plane.

-To ensure that the NGINX Ingress controller can run as expected and avoid business interruptions, we recommend that you update the NGINX Ingress controller in a progressive way.
+To ensure that the NGINX Ingress controller can run as expected and prevent business interruptions, we recommend that you update the NGINX Ingress controller in a progressive way.
 This allows you to check the status of your workloads and roll back the update if exceptions occur.

 Phase 1: Precheck